MuriloRoque/marthas_rescue_shooter_game/docs/gdd.md

 At the end of each stage, the player will be able to choose one out of two random bonuses for the next stage:

-- Increase move speed by 20%
+- Increase move speed
 - Add one more vertical missile (up to 3)
-- Increase attack speed by 20%
+- Increase attack speed
-- Add shield

 # Developer's Notes